pyeventsourcing/eventsourcing/docs/topics/domain.rst

 The library also has an :class:`~eventsourcing.domain.AggregateCreated` class which represents the creation of an aggregate.
-It extends the base class :class:`~eventsourcing.domain.AggregateEvent` with its attribute ``originator_topic`` which is Python :class:`str`.
+It extends :class:`~eventsourcing.domain.AggregateEvent` with its attribute ``originator_topic`` which is Python :class:`str`.
 The value of this attribute will be a :ref:`topic <Topics>` that describes the path to the aggregate instance's class.
 It has a :func:`~eventsourcing.domain.AggregateCreated.mutate`